microsoft/pxt-arcade/docs/courses/csintro1/loops/projectiles.md

 [Alternative Video Location](https://aka.ms/40544a-projectiles3)

-Projectiles with only a `Y` velocity will start on the top or bottom of the game screen, and projectiles with only a `X` velocity will start from the left or right by default.
+Projectiles with only a `Y` velocity will start on the top or bottom of the game screen and projectiles with only a `X` velocity will start from the left or right by default.
 If the projectile has both an `X` and `Y` velocity, they will start from one of the corners.

 ### Example #3: Projectile from a corner

-We can make a projectile start in the top left corner by setting the X velocity and Y velocity to positive 10.
+We can make a projectile start in the top left corner by setting the `X` velocity and `Y` velocity to positive 10.

 ```blocks
 enum SpriteKind {